 At the end of the year, it is customary to sum up, so today we will tell you about the mistakes that companies make when countering cyber threats.

-Not a serious attitude to cyber threats
+Not taking a serious attitude toward cyber threats

 Lack of knowledge